 Additionally, customer journey maps can help UX designers put the customer experience into context.
 When you understand what actions customers are taking and why, you can design better experiences that meet customer needs directly.

-In other words, customer journey maps help teams across the organization make strategic decisions and align projects and initiatives for a more effective and cohesive customer experience.
+In other words, creating customer journey maps help teams across the organization make strategic decisions and align projects and initiatives for a more effective and cohesive customer experience.

 How to create a customer journey map